mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   The ratio at which to decrease the number of bins by merging of intensities from neighbouring bins.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Calculate Errors
+  The calculation of errors using a Monte Carlo implementation can be skipped by unchecking this option.

+Number Of Iterations
+  The number of iterations to perform in the Monte Carlo routine for error calculation in I(Q,t).

+Run
+  Runs the processing configured on the current tab.

-Plot Result
+Plot Spectrum
-  If enabled will plot the result as a spectra plot.
+  If enabled will plot the spectrum selected by the neighbouring spinbox.

-Save Result
-  If enabled the result will be saved as a NeXus file in the default save directory.

 Tiled Plot
   Produces a tiled plot of spectra included within the range for the output workspaces generated.
 There is a maximum of 18 spectra allowed for a tiled plot.

-Monte Carlo Error Calculation - Number Of Iterations The number of iterations to perform in the Monte Carlo routine for error calculation in I(Q,t).

-Monte Carlo Error Calculation - Calculate Errors
-  The calculation of errors using a Monte Carlo implementation can be skipped by ticking the Calculate Errors checkbox.
+Save Result
+  Saves the result workspace in the default save directory.

 A note on Binning
 ~~~~~~~~~~~~~~~~~